Home / Sustainability / Safety

 • Work at height

-MMG uses a centralised electronic Incident and Event Management system (IEM) to manage events and to take corrective actions.
-These include incidents, near misses, high-risk hazards, legal non-compliance, inspections and audits.
+• Use Incident and Event Management system (IEM) for reporting and analysis, overseeing corrective actions for incidents, near-misses, high-risk hazards, legal non-compliances, inspections and audits.

-We require the sharing of learnings from incident investigations across all MMG sites to prevent repeat incidents within our business.
-It also ensures we continuously challenge the effectiveness of control design and execution for our fatal risk critical controls.
+• Sharing learnings from MMG-wide Significant Events investigations to prevent repeat occurrences and to challenge the effectiveness of the design and execution for our fatal risk critical controls.

 Print